3 dead in Kurdish center shooting in Paris; suspect arrested

 France was hit by a string of deadly attacks by Islamic extremists in 2015-2016 and remains on alert for terrorism-related violence.

-Suzan Fraser in Ankara, Turkey, Nicolas Vaux-Montagny in Lyon, France, and Lewis Joly in Paris, contributed to this report.
+Suzan Fraser in Ankara, Turkey, Nicolas Garriga in Paris, and Nicolas Vaux-Montagny in Lyon, contributed to this report.

 Credit: Lewis Joly